 These creative templates are created specifically for your Ad Manager network by an administrator or other technical resource.
 They include custom code that defines how a creative looks, behaves, or serves.
 They may also serve other purposes specific to your organization.

-Custom templates could be as simple as restricting the type of image file you can upload or as complex at enforcing a time limit to how long a video creative can play.
+Custom templates can range from restricting the type of image file you can upload to enforcing a time limit to how long a video creative can play.
 If you have questions about a custom creative template, talk to your administrator or the technical resource that created the template.

 Whether you're adding creatives to a line item or via the creative library, the form you're presented is the same.
 For instance, if you select "HTML5 animated ad", the form has the same fields and settings whether you started from a line item or the creative library.